 Summer Family Fun!

-Looking for family fun and adventures to fill the Yakima Valley’s sunny summertime days?
+Looking for family fun and adventures to make the most of the Valley’s sunny summertime days?
 Whether you want to get outside or beat the heat indoors, we found 15 great ways to have some fun!

 1. Cool Off with a River Float.

-Rill Adventures will outfit your family or group with everything you need for a scenic float through the Yakima River Canyon from now through fall.
+Take a scenic family float through the Yakima River Canyon from now through fall.
+Float or paddle with your own gear or let Rill Adventures outfit your family or group with everything you need for a fun-filled day.
 They’ll provide rafts, tubes, paddle boards and single or double kayaks, safety/floatation equipment, ice chests, dry bags and even picnic lunches and floatation for your furry companions!
 They require a minimum age of three years for rafts and 13 years for tubes.
 What better adventure on a hot summer day?
 Be sure to watch for wildlife on your journey.
 Elk, bighorn sheep, a variety of raptors, wild turkeys, other birds and even river otters all call the canyon home.

 2. Enjoy Some Family-friendly Competition